 #22 – Bandra – An awesome place to visit in Mumbai for half a day!

 Why it’s awesome: The suburb of Bandra has plenty to keep you occupied for several hours … or longer!
 Having undergone a huge transformation and period of growth, what was once an area of small fishing and farming villages is now a trendy place filled with many interesting things to see and do.
-Laid-back and liberal, Bandra is home to a historical fort, parks, markets, places of worship, old dwellings, eye-catching art, trendy cafes, and more.
+Laid-back and liberal, Bandra is home to some great Airbnb’s, a historical fort, parks, markets, places of worship, old dwellings, eye-catching art, trendy cafes, and more.
 There are many places that you can enjoy for free too, making this a great destination for a budget half a day in Mumbai.

 What to do there: Add the ruins of Bandra Fort to your itinerary for a sense of history and terrific views.
 Constructed by the Portuguese, the once-mighty fort was largely destroyed by the British, though the crumbling walls still whisper evocatively of yesteryear.
 It’s a fantastic spot to watch the sunset and be in awe of stunning views across the Arabian Sea.
 Mount Mary Church is another great place if you love photogenic vistas and brought your camera.
 The current Christian church was built in the early 1900s, though it stands on the site of much-older places of worship.
 The blue interiors are a treat for the eyes and you can admire striking murals, statues, and other religious art.